designedmind/2017/CFP.md

 information-processing or informational complexity, with no real insight into why such an identification makes sense, or accept consciousness as an emergent epiphenomenon, something that comes along for the ride whenever information is processed in complex ways.
-These relegate consciousness to a rather passive role, serendipitous but otherwise useless, bereft of any specific character that distinguishes it from any other kind of information processing that occurs in the biological world.
+This prospect relegates consciousness to a rather passive role, serendipitous but otherwise useless, bereft of specific characteristics that distinguish it from any other kind of information processing that occurs in the biological world.

 This is a powerful intuition, but neglects the distinct role that consciousness plays in our behaviour.
 Human beings have a rich set of